remy/nodemon/README.md

 nodemon script.pl
 ```

 It's generally recommended to use the global `nodemon.json` to add your own `execMap` options.
-However, if there's a common default that's missing, this can be merged in to the project so that nodemon supports it by default, by changing [default.js](https://github.com/remy/nodemon/blob/master/lib/config/defaults.js) and sending a pull request.
+However, if there's a common default that's missing, this can be merged into the project so that nodemon supports it by default, by changing [default.js](https://github.com/remy/nodemon/blob/master/lib/config/defaults.js) and sending a pull request.

 ## Monitoring multiple directories